-The G&N Committee's key responsibilities include overseeing the Corporation's compliance with corporate governance guidelines and recommending modifications as applicable; monitoring the size of the Board to favour effective and timely decision making; monitoring the composition of the Board and establishing the competencies, skills and experience sought by the Board, taking into consideration the Corporation's current composition as well as the need for refreshment and future requirements and developing a process for recruiting and selecting suitable Board candidates who meet the established criteria.
+The G&N Committee's key responsibilities include overseeing the Corporation's compliance with corporate governance guidelines and recommending modifications as applicable.
+The committee is responsible for monitoring the size of the Board to favour effective and timely decision-making, monitoring the composition and compensation of the Board and establishing the competencies, skills and experience sought by the Board, taking into consideration the Corporation's current composition as well as the need for refreshment and future requirements and developing a process for recruiting and selecting suitable Board candidates who meet the established criteria.